 Master of Urban Affairs (MUA)

-A total of nine courses (36 credits) are required, distributed as follows:
+A total of eight courses (32 credits) is required, distributed as follows:

-- MET UA 701 Urban Problems and Policy Process
+- MET UA 664 Planning and the Development Process

 - MET UA 703 Urban Research Methods

 Elective Courses (three courses/12 credits)

 Elective courses are selected with the advice of the faculty advisor.
 To find courses currently being offered, please visit the website.
 Up to one elective course may be taken outside the program’s offerings.